CARACOS-net/CARACOS_theme_yunohost/README.md

 # Nature Mount
-A simple theme for [Yunohost](https://yunohost.org), based on an illustration by Rob Green.
+A simple theme for [Yunohost](https://yunohost.org), based on Nature Mount.

 ## How to install